-The core uses a patent-pending, modified mRNA/miRNA-based method to reprogram somatic cells into induced pluripotent stem cells (iPSCs).
+The core uses a patent-pending, modified mRNA/miRNA-based method to reprogram dermal fibroblasts, urine derived renal epithelial cells, and amniotic fluid derived stem cells into induced pluripotent stem cells (iPSCs).
 This cutting-edge technology was developed by the co-directors of the core, Drs.
 Kogut and Bilousova (High-efficiency RNA-based reprogramming of human primary fibroblasts.
 Nature Communications.
 (2018). https://doi.org/10.1038/s41467-018-03190-3).
-It provides the following significant advantages over traditional cell reprogramming approaches such as lentiviral-, episomal-, and Sendai virus-based methods:
+It provides the following significant advantages over many other cell reprogramming approaches:

-We provide up to 5 early passage iPSC clones per reprogrammed cell line (2 vials per clone)
+We provide up to 4 iPSC clones per reprogrammed cell line (2 vials per clone).

 |Fibroblast Isolation From Skin Biopsy||2 weeks|

 The core personnel is skilled in developing primary renal epithelial cell (REC) lines from human urine specimens and reprogramming REC lines into iPSCs.
 Please contact us for more information.